dragonsinth/gaddis/README.md

   - This is implied by the book but not explicitly stated.
   - Multidimensional sub-array elements, however, can be passed by value or reference as an argument to a parameter of the correct type and dimension.

+- Use `Call` to call the external library string modules `insert` and `delete`.
+  - The book omits the `Call` keyword, which makes the syntax incompatible with the rest of the book.

 - `Print` just outputs to stderr; there is no printer support.